rane-chinmayi/Real-Estate-Analysis-Price-Forecasting/README.md

 * Longitude

-The problem arose when we tried to scrape data for the next page, as we were not using the web driver to scrape our data we were unable to click on the pagination link and move to the next part of the search result.
+The problem arose when I tried to scrape data for the next page, as I was not using the web driver to scrape our data we were unable to click on the pagination link and move to the next part of the search result.

-To solve this approach, we created a loop that ran till the end of the 20 pages and manipulated our search URL in such a way that for every iteration it generates a new updated URL, and send it to our scrape function to pull the data and convert it into a data frame.
+To solve this approach, I created a loop that ran till the end of the 20 pages and manipulated our search URL in such a way that for every iteration it generates a new updated URL, and send it to our scrape function to pull the data and convert it into a data frame.

 By this method, our script created 20 different data frames and finally merged all those into a single data frame and converted it into a CSV file.
 Through this approach, we got our initial set of data analysis.